 To change if IP anonymization is set automatically.
 Go to Account Settings > Security and Privacy tab > Uncheck Anonymize by default

-If you're using both IP anonymization and IP filtering, make sure that the regular expression that you use for IP Filtering treats the final octet as 0 (zero).
+If you are using both IP anonymization and IP filtering, make sure that the regular expression that you use for IP Filtering treats the final octet as 0 (zero).

 Filter IP addresses out of results

-You can filter individual IP addresses or IP ranges out of your experiment results.
-This comes in handy if you want to exclude your company's employees from being counted toward experiment results.
+You can filter individual IP addresses, or IP ranges out of your experiment results.
+This is handy if you want to exclude your company's employees from being counted toward experiment results.
 Check out this article on IP filtering to learn more.